AkhshanAchu/Whatsapp-RAG-v2/README.md

-# WhatsApp Chat RAG System v2
+# WhatsApp Chat RAG System v2 (Semantic and Emotional)

-A  Retrieval-Augmented Generation (RAG) system for analyzing WhatsApp chat data with support for Tamil-English (Tanglish) conversations.
+A  Retrieval-Augmented Generation (RAG) system for analyzing WhatsApp chat data with support for Tamil-English (Tanglish) conversations with **Semantic and Emotional Embeddings**.
 This system combines multiple search methodologies with an LLM assistant to provide intelligent chat analysis and insights.
 ## Features

 ### Search Capabilities